How to set up your account in Ticket Validation

 Open Users.
 Every person who needs access is created here.

-Admins use the same email and password to sign in to this web portal to manage sources, types, locations, events, imports, and validator assignments.
+Admins sign in to the web portal to manage sources, types, locations, events, imports, POS setup, and users.

 - Create at least one admin besides the account owner if more than one person runs operations.

-- Create validators early so devices can be logged in and tested before show day.
+- Create validators and sellers early so devices can be logged in and tested before show day.

 - When editing a user, password can be left blank to keep the current one.